-The race has an adventure race profile.
-The single stage aspect leads to the competition running non-stop for 7 - 16 hours, a small amount of mandatory rest and the terrain is demanding.
-The track consists of mainly rideable trails, but there are some stretches of marsh and hillsides that force the riders to push their bikes.
+The single stage aspect leads to the competition, running non-stop for 1-2 full days, with a small amount of mandatory rest.
+The terrain is highly demanding.
+The track is primarily made up of rideable trails, but certain segments through marshes and hilly terrains require riders to either carry or push their bikes.
+All teams must rely on GPS for navigation along the routes.